protonyx/labtronyx/doc/api/resources.rst

 ------

-The status of a resource can be queried by calling :func:`labtronyx.Base_Resource.getResourceStatus`.
+The status of a resource can be queried by calling :func:`getResourceStatus`.
 Resource status can be in any of these states:

    * INIT - Resource does not have a driver loaded